 “Everyone with an interest in literary history will enjoy Pearson's narrative” wrote the Guardian’s Nicholas Clee in his review, and it’s easy to see why.
 Obelisk Press was founded by Jack Kahane (father of Maurice Girodias), who set out to profit from scandalous and notorious books in order to publish writers he championed, but knew would sell only modestly (Henry Miller, Anaïs Nin, Cyril Connelly, Lawrence Durrell and even James Joyce).
 A fascinating character, Kahane was described by one journalist as “a quite bizarre blend of ultra-sophisticated, avant-garde literary entrepreneur and, by the standards of his time, pornographer.”

-Pearson’s book is part-exhaustive bibliography, part a biography of Kahane (a short one, as Kahane and Girodias were careful to destroy correspondence and the press’ paper trail), and part a digressive collection of stories about writers, booksellers, and minor literary characters between the wars in Paris.
+Pearson’s book is part-exhaustive bibliography, part a biography of Kahane (a short one, as Kahane and Girodias were careful to destroy correspondence and the press’ paper trail), and part a digressive collection of stories about writers, booksellers, and minor literary characters in Paris between the wars.

 (Digression: if you are interested in the "lost generation"/publishing in post-WWI Paris, other fascinating books include: Shakespeare & Company by Sylvia Beach and Sylvia Beach and the Lost Generation: A History of Literary Paris in the Twenties and Thirties by Noel Riley Fitch.
-But skip Maurice Girodias' dull memoir.)
+But skip Maurice Girodias' dull memoir unless you really must read everything.)

 8. Double Fold: Libraries and the Assault on Paper by Nicholson Baker